w3f/polkadot-wiki/docs/general/staking-apps.md

 [Sub.ID](https://sub.id/) is a one-stop-shop for managing your Polkadot accounts, viewing your addresses and balances, and looking at other accounts.
-It features a Polkadot [staking page](https://sub.id/validator/polkadot), where you can easily start staking
+It features a Polkadot [staking page](https://sub.id/validator/polkadot), where you can easily start staking.
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
 Stakers can choose their preferred validators or stake with the recommended validator set.

 ## NOMI

-[NOMI](https://apps.turboflakes.io/?app=nomi) is designed to actively involve Nominators in Native Staking within the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} networks.
+[NOMI](https://apps.turboflakes.io/?app=nomi) is designed to actively involve nominators in native staking on the Relay Chain.
 It aims to offer a unique and enhanced nomination experience, using [Multiple-Criteria Decision Analysis](https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis) (MCDA) as a base for the analytical research.
 MCDA is an open and transparent approach for evaluating numerous conflicting traits in the decision-making process.
 For the analysis, validator